ItsYikunJiang/HierTuneHub/README.md

   - A unique character string that is not present in any other keys.
 It is used to concatenate the keys to form a unique identifier.
   Default is `?`, or you can use other characters such as `!` and pass `sep="!"` to the `SearchSpace` constructor.

-The following types of samplers are supported in `HPSearchSpace`:
+The following types of samplers are supported in `HierTuneHub`:
 - `uniform`: Uniform distribution
 - `loguniform`: Log-uniform distribution
 - `quniform`: Quantized uniform distribution